aragon/connect/docs/advanced/app-subgraphs.md

 In `package.json`, you’ll find a number of scripts that reference the user "aragon" and the application "voting".
 Change these to your user \(or Github organization’s name\) and your application’s name.

-### 2. Create your Subgraph in The Graph's explorer dashboard
+### 2. Create your Subgraph in The Graph’s explorer dashboard

 The scripts in `package.json` will generate your `subgraph.yaml` manifest file and deploy your Subgraph with a very specific nomenclature.

 For example, if you run `yarn deploy-mainnet`, you’ll deploy a Subgraph named "Aragon Voting Mainnet".
 If you run `yarn deploy-mainnet-staging`, you’ll deploy a Subgraph named "Aragon Voting Mainnet Staging".
-Make sure these Subgraphs are already created in [The Graph's explorer dashboard](https://thegraph.com/explorer/dashboard).
+Make sure these Subgraphs are already created in [The Graph’s explorer dashboard](https://thegraph.com/explorer/dashboard).

 The specification for the nomenclature is: `Aragon <AppName> <Network> [Staging]`.

 Staging Subgraphs are intended for development, as they index very quickly.
-We'll expand more on this in [step 8](#8-test-your-subgraph-with-few-data-sources).
+We’ll expand more on this in [step 8](#8-test-your-subgraph-with-few-data-sources).

 ### 3. Set up the Subgraph manifest files